tskit-dev/tskit/docs/data-model.md

 #### The virtual root

+To access all the roots in a tree, tskit uses a special additional node called the **virtual root**.
+This is primarily a bookkeeping device, and can normally be ignored: it is not plotted in any visualizations and does not exist as an independent node in the node table.
-To aid keeping track of multiple roots within a single tree, tskit uses a special additional node called the **virtual root**.
-All roots in all the trees in a tree sequence are children of the virtual root node.
-In the quintuply linked tree encoding this is an extra element at the end of each of the tree arrays, as shown here:
+However, the virtual root can be useful in certain algorithms because its children are defined as all the "real" roots in a tree.
+Hence by descending downwards from the virtual root, it is possible to access the entire genealogy at a given site, even in a multi-root tree.
+In the quintuply linked tree encoding, the virtual root appears as an extra element at the end of each of the tree arrays.
+Here's the same table as before but with the virtual root also shown, using red italics to emphasise that it is not a "real" node:

 ```{code-cell} ipython3
 :tags: ["hide-input"]
 HTML(html_quintuple_table(ts_multiroot, show_virtual_root=True))
 ```

-In this example, node 8 is the virtual root; its left child is 6 and its right child is 7.
+You can see that the virtual root (node 8) has 6 as its left child and 7 as its right child.
 Importantly, though, this is an asymmetric
 relationship: the parent of the "real" roots 6 and 7 is null (-1) and *not* the virtual root.
-To emphasise that this is not a "real" node, we've shown the values for the virtual root here in red italics.
+Hence when we ascend up the tree from the sample nodes to their parents, we stop at the "real" roots, and never encounter the virtual root.

-The main function of the virtual root is to efficiently keep track of tree roots in the internal library algorithms, and is usually not something we need to think about unless working directly with the quintuply linked tree structure.
-However, the virtual root can be useful in some algorithms and so it can optionally be returned in traversal orders (see {meth}`.Tree.nodes`).
-The virtual root has the following
+Because the virtual root can be useful in some algorithms, it can optionally be returned in traversal orders (see {meth}`.Tree.nodes`).
-properties:
+The following properties apply:

+- All trees in a tree sequence share the same virtual root.
-- Its ID is always equal to the number of nodes in the tree sequence (i.e., the length of the node table).
+- The virtual root's ID is always equal to the number of nodes in the tree sequence (i.e. the length of the node table).
 However, there is **no corresponding row** in the node table, and any attempts to access information about the virtual root via either the tree sequence or tables APIs will fail with an out-of-bounds error.